Mantas-2155X/StudioMiscSearch/README.md

 * Needs https://github.com/BepInEx/BepInEx for the plugin.

 **Credits:**
-* Thanks to Esahc the Elf Hunter#2171 for placing the commission and allowing this to be public for the community
+* Thanks to Esahc the Elf Hunter#2171 and GetDownCrazy#8508 for placing the commission and allowing this to be public for the community